 Alternatively, you can embed a Youtube video into a Text Lesson and utilize their automatic captions.

-Add Transcripts for Hearing Impaired Students
+Add Transcripts for Deaf and Hard of Hearing Students

 Additionally, Youtube has added some new functionality that lets you download an autogenerated transcript of your Youtube video, which you can add to your Thinkific lesson.